Sadao, Thailand: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A, B, C and O. Be sure to pick the correct kind.
-The majority of adapters available online are simply plugs and expect your electronics to change the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be sufficient for most places.
+A plug adapter that supports outlet types A, B, C and O. Check that you get the necessary kind.
+A lot of adapters available online are simply plugs and expect your devices to convert the voltage themselves.
+If your electronics can't do that they could get destroyed.
+This one is sufficent for most countries.

 What to wear/what to pack: